EDM-Research/ProcamCalib/README.md

 ## About
 ![](/DFL_FM.jpg)

-Developped by [Hasselt University](https://www.uhasselt.be/), [Digital Future Lab](https://www.uhasselt.be/en/instituten-en/digitalfuturelab) in the scope of the Flanders Make funded project ALARMM SBO, FWO and funds on behalf of Hasselt University.
+Developed by [Hasselt University](https://www.uhasselt.be/), [Digital Future Lab](https://www.uhasselt.be/en/instituten-en/digitalfuturelab) in the scope of the Flanders Make funded project ALARMM SBO, FWO and funds on behalf of Hasselt University.